 Should I focus on lower body strength, because my yoga workout already gives me a lot of upper body strength – or might that create imbalances?

-Coach Rob (Women Who Lift Weights) suggested on his podcast to set goals for both, the process and the outcome.
+Coach Rob (Women Who Lift Weights) on his podcast suggests to set goals for both, the process and the outcome.
+Interesting, right?

 Process goals could be a heavy lifting session at least 10 times a month, or doing squats every single week, or always warming up for 15 minutes before starting the workout, or not giving a damn about who sees you sweat.